zadworny/dmg-read-more/README.md

 ## Notes
 Ensure you have WP-CLI installed and configured to use the CLI command.
 The plugin is optimized for large databases and uses efficient querying methods.
-The plugin has been tested with 2.5 million posts in one WordPress blog.

 ## Notes for CLI Command
 The CLI command can be used in a blog with an infinite number of posts as it works in batches.